New Fixed Speed Camera on Beith Road, Johnstone

 West Safety Camera Unit Manager, Alan Thomson, stated:

-“A new fixed speed camera will soon begin enforcement on Beith Road in Johnstone.
+“A new fixed speed camera began enforcement on Beith Road in Johnstone today (26.9.17).
 Responsible motorists have nothing to worry about, the camera is there to detect the irresponsible road-users who believe its ok to break the law and travel above the speed limit.
 These motorists put their own and other lives at risk and need to slow down."